bryanhce/sg-radio-vscode-extension/README.md

 - Love 972
 - 938 Now
 - Hao FM
+- UFM 100.3
+- Money FM 89.3
+- 883 Jia FM

 ## Motivation

 Back in the early 2000s growing up in Singapore, there was no Spotify yet.
-When I was studying for big exams like the PSLE and O-Levels, I’d always have the radio on in the background.
+When I was studying for big exams like the PSLE and O-Levels, I would always have the radio on in the background.
 The music and random chatter kept me company and made those long study sessions a little less boring.

 I made this extension to bring back those vibes!
 Just a fun way to relive the good old days.
 Also, it just so happens to be Singapore’s 60th birthday... so happy birthday, Singapore!

+## Ideas or Issues
+Got an idea to make this extension better?
+Or ran into a bug?

+Feel free to reach out!
+I would love to hear from you!

+Drop me a message on [LinkedIn](https://www.linkedin.com/in/bryanhce/).